lw292/unixclass/README.md

 echo "All set. $COUNTER files were added."

 date
 ```

 <br/>

 ## Permission System

 Now that we have some scripts, we need to be able to run them as commands.
 However, if you try to run it, you will encounter an error.
-That's because when we save the scripts, the operating system sees them no different from any other text file.
+That's because when we save the scripts, the operating system sees them as no different from any other text file.
 They are not "executable".
-To understand that, we will have to understand the Unix permission system.
+To understand that, we will need to understand the permission system.

-The best way to explain that is to take a look at the output of the `ls -l` command
+The best way to explain that is to take a look at the output of the `ls -l` command:

 ```
 ls -l top_ten